Old Ordnance Survey Maps of Staffordshire

 the 1901 map for the area, covering the area around Pelsall Common.

 The map links up with sheets 57.12 Shire Oak to the east, 57.15 Pelsall South to the south.

-For a full list of maps of Walsall, please go to the Walsall page.
+For a list of local maps, please go to the Walsall or West Midlands page.

 You can order maps direct from our On-line Mapshop.

 For other information and prices, and other areas, go to The Index Page.

 Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.

 For a full list of maps for England, return to the England page.

 Alan Godfrey Maps, Prospect Business Park, Leadgate, Consett, Co Durham, DH8 7PW /